jaipatel34/Project-3/README.md

 # Who's the Best Athlete?

 ## Project Description
-"Who's the Best Athlete?" is a C++ application that analyzes and displays sports performance data using CSV files.
+"Who's the Best Athlete?" is a C++ application that analyzes and shows sports performance data using CSV files.
 The program allows users to:
 - Filter athletes by sport and event.
 - Sort athletes by performance time using **Merge Sort** and **Quick Sort**.
 - Compare sorting algorithm performance in terms of execution time.
-- Display detailed information and congratulate the best athlete in an interactive graphical interface powered by **SFML** (Simple and Fast Multimedia Library).
+- Display detailed information and congratulate the best athlete in an interactive graphical interface by **SFML** (Simple and Fast Multimedia Library).

 ---